SMPyBandits/SMPyBandits/longpaper.md

 geometry: scale=0.72
 fontfamily: palatino
 abstract:
-  I present the open-source numerical environment *AlgoBandits*, written in Python and designed to be an easy to use framework for experimenting with single- and multi-player algorithms and in different variations of the multi-armed bandits problem.
+  I present the open-source numerical environment *SMPyBandits*, written in Python and designed to be an easy to use framework for experimenting with single- and multi-player algorithms and in different variations of the multi-armed bandits problem.
 thanks:
   Thanks to Emilie Kaufmann and Christophe Moy.
 ---

 # Summary

-This article presents [my](https://perso.crans.org/besson/) numerical environment *AlgoBandits*, written in [Python (2 or 3)](https://www.python.org/) [@python], for numerical simulations on *single*-player and *multi*-players [Multi-Armed Bandits (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit) algorithms [@Bubeck12].
+This article presents [my](https://perso.crans.org/besson/) numerical environment *SMPyBandits*, written in [Python (2 or 3)](https://www.python.org/) [@python], for numerical simulations on *single*-player and *multi*-players [Multi-Armed Bandits (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit) algorithms [@Bubeck12].

-*AlgoBandits* is the most complete open-source implementation of state-of-the-art algorithms tackling various kinds of sequential learning problems referred to as Multi-Armed Bandits.
+*SMPyBandits* is the most complete open-source implementation of state-of-the-art algorithms tackling various kinds of sequential learning problems referred to as Multi-Armed Bandits.
 It aims at being extensive, simple to use and maintain, with a clean and perfectly documented codebase.
 But most of all it allows fast prototyping of simulations and experiments, with an easy configuration system and command-line options to customize experiments while starting them (see below for an example).

-*AlgoBandits* does not aim at being blazing fast or perfectly memory efficient, and comes with a pure Python implementation with no dependency except standard open-source Python packages.
+*SMPyBandits* does not aim at being blazing fast or perfectly memory efficient, and comes with a pure Python implementation with no dependency except standard open-source Python packages.
 Even if some critical parts are also available as a `C` Python extension, and even by using Numba [@numba] whenever it is possible, if simulation speed really matters, one should rather refer to less exhaustive but faster implementations, like for example [@TorLibbandit] in `C++` or [@VishMABjl] in Julia.

 ---